-Personal investigation and inspection. the same as last year.
+10. The proportion of serious crime personally investigated was practically Personal investigation and inspection. the same as last year.
 Of 315 cases returned as serious, the scenes of 121 were visited by the Superintendents and Assistant Superintendents and in 69 cases the services of the Deputy Superintendents were utilised.
 The fact that prompt arrests of the accused are made does not exempt the Superintendent or their Assistants from liability to visit the scenes personally.

-by the Superintendents and Assistant Superintendents.
+106 out of 126 police-stations and 240 out of 345 out-posts were inspected by the Superintendents and Assistant Superintendents.
 In the Sukkur district Mr. Kirkpatrick inspected all the police-stations and out-posts, and his work in this respect deserves special notice.
 It will be noticed that in the Karachi district not more than half the out-posts in charge of the Superintendent of Police could be inspected owing to Mr. McCulloch's absence on leave.
 His successor, Mr. Curry, was detained in head-quarters by confidential work.
 The Commissioner accepts the reasons given by the Deputy Inspector-General of Police for the high proportion of unvisited police-stations and out-posts in the Larkana, Thar and Parkar and Sind Railways districts but he would reiterate the remarks made in last year's review that the services of the Deputies should be utilized more freely when the Superintendents are unable to do this work.